hypervel/hypervel.org/docs/docs/middleware.md

 ## Introduction

 Middleware provide a convenient mechanism for inspecting and filtering HTTP requests entering your application.
-For example, Laravel Hyperf includes a middleware that verifies the user of your application is authenticated.
-If the user is not authenticated, the middleware will throw `LaravelHyperf\Auth\AuthenticationException`.
+For example, Hypervel includes a middleware that verifies the user of your application is authenticated.
+If the user is not authenticated, the middleware will throw `Hypervel\Auth\AuthenticationException`.
 However, if the user is authenticated, the middleware will allow the request to proceed further into the application.

 Additional middleware can be written to perform a variety of tasks besides authentication.
 For example, a logging middleware might log all incoming requests to your application.
 You can place your middleware in the `app/Http/Middleware` directory.

 ## Middleware Support

-Laravel Hyperf supports [PSR-15](https://www.php-fig.org/psr/psr-15/) based middleware by default.
+Hypervel supports [PSR-15](https://www.php-fig.org/psr/psr-15/) based middleware by default.
 This standard provides a common interface for HTTP server-side middleware, ensuring interoperability between different frameworks and libraries.

 However, middleware in Laravel doesn't follow this standard.
 Laravel uses its own middleware implementation, which has a different structure and method signatures compared to PSR-15 middleware.

-To ensure backward compatibility with Hyperf and support Laravel-style middleware, Laravel Hyperf allows you to use both types of middleware together.
+To ensure backward compatibility with Hyperf and support Laravel-style middleware, Hypervel allows you to use both types of middleware together.
 This means you can:

 1. Use PSR-15 compliant middleware for maximum interoperability with other PHP libraries and frameworks.
 2. Continue using Laravel-style middleware if you're migrating an existing Laravel application or prefer the Laravel middleware syntax.

 This flexibility allows developers to choose the middleware style that best suits their needs or gradually migrate from Laravel-style to PSR-15 middleware as needed.
 When defining middleware in your application, you can mix and match these two types without conflict.
-Laravel Hyperf will handle the appropriate execution of each middleware type internally.
+Hypervel will handle the appropriate execution of each middleware type internally.

 ::: tip
 For compatibility with middleware in Hyperf, the `request` you get in the middleware is a `Psr\Http\Message\ServerRequestInterface` object, which only implements basic PSR-7 methods.
-If you want to use `LaravelHyperf\Http\Request` within the middleware, you can get it by fetching `LaravelHyperf\Http\Request` from the container, using `LaravelHyperf\Support\Facades\Request` facade or calling `request()` global helper function.
+If you want to use `Hypervel\Http\Request` within the middleware, you can get it by fetching `Hypervel\Http\Request` from the container, using `Hypervel\Support\Facades\Request` facade or calling `request()` global helper function.

-`LaravelHyperf\Http\Request` implements `Psr\Http\Message\ServerRequestInterface` and provides many other useful functions like in Laravel.
+`Hypervel\Http\Request` implements `Psr\Http\Message\ServerRequestInterface` and provides many other useful functions like in Laravel.
 For more details, you can see: [requests](/docs/requests).
 :::

-## Defining Laravel Hyperf Middleware
+## Defining Hypervel Middleware

 ```php
 <?php